CityofToronto/bdit_data-sources/volumes/miovision/api/tmc_crosswalk_puller/readme.md

     else:
         return 'u_turn'
 ```
 Function to determine movement directions.
-Returns left turn, right turn, thru movement or u-turn depending on the entry and exit direction of the vehicle.
+Returns left turn, right turn, thru movement or u-turn depending on the entrance and exit direction of the vehicle.

 ```python
 with open('time_range.txt', 'r') as f: